Why I Created @fruitlessVerses

 Of course I do!

 My eyeball twitched.
 “That verse isn’t about accomplishing goals,” I hissed through my trembling lips.
 “It’s about enduring and tolerating all people and circumstances!”
-I threw my computer across the room and tore the curtain off my windows (not really; this is here for dramatic effect).
+I threw my computer across the room and tore the curtain off my windows (okay, not really, this is here for dramatic effect).

 I decided I must retaliate.
 Someone has to fight back!
 These Christian leaders have hoards of followers, which is a tremendous power and responsibility.
-They are squandering this power entrusted to them with these dumb little heart-warming images.
+Yet, they squander this power, entrusted to them, with these dumb little heart-warming images.
 Most of these leaders never even interact with their online followers.
 They simply send out a picture from on-high to all the little people who fawn over them.
 To them, it is not social media.
 It’s just media.
 What a lazy waste of their wonderfully unique potential!

 And so @fruitlessVerses was born.
 I can’t sit down with each Christian leader over coffee and challenge them on how they are squandering their responsibilities.
 I mean, even if I had the time, these silly shepherds are usually surrounded by handlers and gatekeepers and secluded in their towers and shrines, insulated from all the common folk of the world (just like Jesus was, am I right?).
 And so I was left with satire.
 I endeavored to post, not inspiring verses, but all the dull and uninspiring verses — on images that were not-so-beautiful (which is perfect, because I am a lousy photographer).

 Please believe my intent is not to make fun of the Bible.
 My intent is to parody those who exploit the Bible, who use the text to nurture their own personal brands.
-My intent is to challenge leaders who simply post pretty pictures & verses-out-of-context & think that’s leadership.
+My intent is to challenge leaders who simply post pretty pictures, with verses-out-of-context, and think, “that’s leadership.”

 For more spiritual meltdowns, or to condemn me as a heretic, connect with me on Twitter: @thatdankent